Join the street team!

 The magi appear for twelve verses in the gospel of Matthew and then disappear from the Biblical and historical record, leaving far more questions posed than answered.
 Lost in the typical reading and Christmas-time reenactments of their visit is the sense of scope and global politics that were present at the time of the birth of Christ.
 Empires engaged in war and trade while vast amounts of goods made the journey from China across Persia to the Roman Empire and back again.
 Israel served as a buffer zone between the powerful Roman and Parthian Empires.
 Within these global tensions as a backdrop, we are left with the inevitable question, Who were the magi and how did they come to be in Bethlehem for the birth of Jesus?
 And where did they go?

-July 2019: Come see me and a whole lot of other folks (including Brent Weeks!) at the Realm Makers Conference in St. Louis.
+July 18-20, 2019: Come see me and a whole lot of other folks (including Brent Weeks and Terry Brooks!) at the Realm Makers Conference in St. Louis.
 There’s still time to sign up.
+I’ll be teaching classes on editing your manuscript and world-building.
 Check here.

 November 2019: Look for my latest release from Bethany House.
 Check back here for more details and maps as we get closer